Eight Miles High: U.S. radio ban

 "Eight Miles High" was released on March 14, 1966, in the U.S. and May 29, 1966, in the UK, reaching number 14 on the Billboard Hot 100, and number 24 on the UK Singles Chart.
-The song was also included on the band's third album, Fifth Dimension, which was released on July 18, 1966.
+It also reached number 9 on Canada's RPM chart.
+The song was included on the band's third album, Fifth Dimension, which was released on July 18, 1966.

-Following its release, the band faced allegations of advocating the use of recreational drugs in Bill Gavin's Record Report, a weekly newsletter circulated to U.S. radio stations.
+Following its U.S. release, the band faced allegations of advocating the use of recreational drugs in Bill Gavin's Record Report, a weekly newsletter circulated to U.S. radio stations.
 This resulted in "Eight Miles High" being banned in a number of states within a week of the report being published, a factor which contributed to the single's failure to break into the Billboard Top 10.
 The Byrds and their publicist, Derek Taylor, countered by strenuously denying that the song was drug-related.
 Taylor issued an indignant press release stating unequivocally that the song was about the band's trip to England and not drug use.
-However, by the early 1980s, both Crosby and Clark were prepared to admit the song was not entirely as innocent as they had originally declared.
+However, by the early 1980s, both Crosby and Clark admitted that the song was not entirely as innocent as they had originally declared.
 Crosby said: "Of course it was a drug song!
 We were stoned when we wrote it."
 Clark was less blunt, explaining in an interview that "it was about a lot of things.
 It was about the airplane trip to England, it was about drugs, it was about all that.
 A piece of poetry of that nature is not limited to having it have to be just about airplanes or having it have to be just about drugs.
 It was inclusive because during those days the new experimenting with all the drugs was a very vogue thing to do."